gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 *Mikhail Bulgakov* (1891-1940) was a Russian novelist, writing during Stalin's reign in the USSR, exhibiting extraordinary courage in continuing to write works that often would be banned or censured by the Communist regime.
+Jason Ferrell sees Bulgakov as an important dissident challenging the claim of the Marxist rulers of the USSR to "scientific rationality."
+In particular, by emphasizing nature, chance, and conscience, and true human choice in light of these realities, Bulgakov, at great cost to himself, defends human freedom against the terrible power of a society in the grip of a rationalist delusion.

 *J.R.R.
 Tolkein* (1892-1973) wrote some of the best-selling novels of the last century, as well as being a professor of English language and literature at Oxford.
 In